chris1111/Wireless-USB-Adapter/README.md

 # Wireless USB Adapter

  ### Welcome to Wireless USB Adapter
- - Special thanks to [adzodamelk](https://github.com/adzodamelk) for testing the package
+ - Special thanks to [adzodamelk](https://github.com/adzodamelk) for make testing on a MacBook Air

 #### Drivers for Realtek 802.11n and 802.11ac USB Wi-Fi adapters